 - Prolonged breathing of solder vapors is harmful, so use a carbon activated fume extractor or vent hood.
 Wash your hands immediately after soldering.

 - All rotating machinery must have safety guards in place.

 - No long hair, jewelry, ties, gloves, long shirts or jackets or other loose clothing is permitted around rotating machinery.

 - Always operate equipment in accordance with the operating manuals and observe safety cautions.

 - Under no circumstances are you to remove protective covers or cases.

 - If the equipment is faulty, contact ECE technical support staff in EERC 727 or dial 487-2134.

 - Special training is required before using any laser equipment.
 Special safety glasses along with other handling procedures need to be followed depending on the class and type of laser.
 Special training and procedures are to be given by the professor or TA in charge of the particular laser lab and detailed in the lab procedure.

 - Do not store anything within 18 inches of a sprinkler head.
-Use a ladder to reach high items.
-Don’t stand on swivel chairs.

 If you are performing a task and it does not seem safe, ask a qualified person to inspect your set-up.
 Chances are, if what you are doing makes you feel uneasy—it’s probably not safe!